lxvm/AutoBZ.jl/docs/src/pages/app/integrands.md

 - a Fourier series
 - additional parameters for the evaluator
-Consider implementing custom integrands using the generic template type `AutoBZCore.FourierIntegrand` that is compatible with all of the adaptive and equispace integration routines.
+Consider implementing custom integrands using the generic template type `AutoBZCore.FourierIntegralFunction` that is compatible with all of the adaptive and equispace integration routines.
 Using this interface will automatically evaluate the multi-dimensional Fourier series in an efficient manner for each integration routines.